Lake Oroville: Feather River fish hatchery

 A key component of Lake Oroville is the hatchery that manages thriving populations of Chinook salmon and steelhead trout for the Feather River ecosystem.
 Before the Oroville Dam was constructed, a majority of the fish hatcheries were located on the eastern side of the mountain range (about 100 miles northeast of the hatchery's current location).
 The first hatchery was constructed in 1916, the Yuba River Shad Hatchery was built on the Feather River to stop the over fishing of shad in the lower Sacramento River.
 This effort failed, leading to the hatchery closure, because the Shad's first run did not produce enough eggs and the river had a light run.
 The main goal of Domingo Springs, built in 1916, was to supply fish to the lakes and streams in Lassen National Park and the surrounding area.
-In 1937 floods damaged the hatchery and eventually was abandoned.
-The next phase, built near Clio in Plumas County, was a 60 trout hatchery building and employee cabins that operated for 30 years.
-In 1953 the work was outdated so the operation was abandoned, creating a 14-year gap in hatchery work.
-The Department of Water Resources built the Oroville Dam in 1961 that altered the river flow so DWR built the present hatchery with the Department of Fish and Wildlife.
-The dam blocked salmon and steelhead access to upstream spawning areas, so to further mitigate fisheries impacts, a barrier and ladder system was built that allows adult salmon and steelhead to be captured at the Feather River Fish Hatchery.
+In 1937, floods damaged the hatchery and it was eventually abandoned.
+The next phase, built near Clio in Plumas County, was a trout hatchery building and employee cabins that operated for 30 years.
+By 1953, the work was outdated, so the operation was abandoned, creating a 14-year gap in hatchery work.
+The Department of Water Resources built the Oroville Dam in 1961, which altered the river flow, so DWR built the present hatchery with the Department of Fish and Wildlife.
+The dam blocked salmon and steelhead access to upstream spawning areas, so to further mitigate impacts, a barrier and ladder system was built that allows adult salmon and steelhead to be captured at the Feather River Fish Hatchery.

-Today the hatchery is managed by the California Department of Fish and Wildlife raising spring and fall-run Chinook salmon and steelhead along the Feather River, directly below Lake Oroville.
+Today the hatchery is managed by the California Department of Fish and Wildlife, raising spring- and fall-run Chinook salmon and steelhead along the Feather River, directly below Lake Oroville.
 The hatchery is divided into two sections.
-The first section located on the east side of Table Mountain Boulevard includes: fish barrier dam, observation platform and underwater viewing.
-The second section located on the west side of Table Mountain Boulevard includes: spawning room, hatchery and rearing ponds.
-Salmon spawning operations can be observed mid-September until mid-November, but fish are present in the rearing ponds all year.
+The first section located on the east side of Table Mountain Boulevard includes a fish barrier dam, an observation platform, and underwater viewing.
+The second section, located on the west side of Table Mountain Boulevard, includes a spawning room, a hatchery, and rearing ponds.
+Salmon-spawning operations can be observed mid-September until mid-November, but fish are present in the rearing ponds all year.

-Annually on the 4th Saturday of September the Oroville Salmon Festival occurs at the hatchery and downtown Oroville.
+Annually on the fourth Saturday of September, the Oroville Salmon Festival occurs at the hatchery and downtown Oroville.
 It is known as the only California salmon festival where personnel work Chinook salmon to harvest and fertilize eggs.